-All segments of the telecommunications sector are under competition in Saint Lucia, and service pricing is typically below regional and international levels.
+All segments of the telecommunication sector are under competition in Saint Lucia, and service pricing is typically below regional and international levels.
 Industry investment has undergone a substantial decrease in recent years, and most of the previous investment was directed towards upgrading mobile networks.
 Operators' revenues also experienced a decrease in 2015; nevertheless, the sector revenues amounted to approximately 6 per cent of the national GDP of Saint Lucia in the same year.

-Mobile services: There are two operators providing mobile services in Saint Lucia, the incumbent LIME and Digicel.391 Mobile services revenue accounts for over half of the industry's total revenues, and mobile phones are the primary means to access the Internet in the country.
-Mobile-broadband has been available to consumers since 2013, and has been the segment producing the most substantial increase in terms of service uptake in recent years.^{392,393} Saint Lucia is one of the five members of the Eastern Caribbean Telecommunications Authority (ECTEL), an overarching regulatory body that assists in the creation and implementation of relevant policies and regulation.
+Mobile services: There are two operators providing mobile services in Saint Lucia, the incumbent LIME and Digicel.390 Mobile services revenue accounts for over half of the industry's total revenues, and mobile phones are the primary means to access the Internet in the country.
+Mobile-broadband has been available to consumers since 2013, and has been the segment producing the most substantial increase in terms of service uptake in recent years.391 Saint Lucia is one of the five members of the Eastern Caribbean Telecommunications Authority (ECTEL), an overarching regulatory body that assists in the creation and implementation of relevant policies and regulation.

 Fixed services: Fixed-telephone penetration has remained relatively stable over the past couple of years in Saint Lucia, despite the regional and global downward trends.
-The market has been largely dominated by the incumbent LIME, which was cemented with the acquisition of the only other competitor, Flow.394 The fixed-broadband segment has also seen an increase in penetration levels in recent years.
+The market has been largely dominated by the incumbent LIME, which was cemented with the acquisition of the only other competitor, Flow.393 The fixed-broadband segment has also seen an increase in penetration levels in recent years.

-Government policy: The sector regulator, the National Telecommunications Regulatory Commission (NTRC), was created in 2000, and advises the sector Ministry on various matters to ensure the sustainable and harmonized development of ICT services in Saint Lucia.395 The NTRC is also responsible for price regulation and fostering competition, as well as managing the national universal service fund.
-The current outlined priorities for the universal service fund are ensuring and expanding Internet access, and bringing telecommunications services to schools and other public institutions, among others.396 The regulator also works closely with ECTEL to
+Government policy: The sector regulator, the National Telecommunications Regulatory Commission (NTRC), was created in 2000, and advises the sector Ministry on various matters to ensure the sustainable and harmonized development of ICT services in Saint Lucia.
+394 NTRC is also responsible for price regulation and fostering competition, as well as managing the national universal service fund.
+The current outlined priorities for the universal service fund are ensuring and expanding Internet access, and bringing telecommunication services to schools and other public institutions, among others.
+395 The regulator also works closely with ECTEL to

-Key indicators for Saint Lucia (2016) А The mericas World Fixed-telephone sub. per 100 inhab.
-19.1 24.4 13.6 Mobile-cellular sub. per 100 inhab.
-94.8 114.2 101.5 Fixed-broadband sub. per 100 inhab.
-16.0 19.1 12.4 Active mobile-broadband sub. per 100 inhab.
-37.0 82.7 52.2 3G coverage (% of population) 37.1 93.6 85.0 LTE/WiMAX coverage (% of population) n.a.
-77.4 66.5 Mobile-cellular prices (% GNI pc) 4.5 3.6 5.2 Fixed-broadband prices (% GNI pc) 5.5 6.4 13.9 Mobile-broadband prices 500 MB (% GNI pc) 2.4 2.5 3.7 Mobile-broadband prices 1 GB (% GNI pc) 2.8 5.7 6.8 Percentage of households with computer 43.7 64.9 46.6 Percentage of households with Internet access 43.1 63.3 51.5 Percentage of individuals using the Internet 46.7 64.0 45.9 Int.
-Internet bandwidth per Internet user (kbit/s) 7.6 91.0 74.5 develop and implement various policies on various subjects, for instance, net neutrality, consumer protection and submarine cable legislation, the latter two being covered by the recently approved Electronic Communications Bill.^{397,398}
+Key indicators for Saint Lucia (2017) An The nericas World Fixed-telephone sub. per 100 inhab.
+19.6 23.9 13.0 Mobile-cellular sub. per 100 inhab.
+98.8 111.8 103.6 Active mobile-broadband sub. per 100 inhab.
+40.8 89.5 61.9 3G coverage (% of population) 70.0 93.9 87.9 LTE/WiMAX coverage (% of population) 0.0 84.3 76.3 Individuals using the Internet (%) 50.8 67.5 48.6 Households with a computer (%) 45.7 64.8 47.1 Households with Internet access (%) 45.7 68.3 54.7 International bandwidth per Internet user (kbit/s) 6.9 77.1 76.6 Fixed-broadband sub. per 100 inhab.
+17.8 19.9 13.6 Fixed-broadband sub. by speed tiers, % distribution -256 kbit/s to 2 Mbit/s 31.4 6.6 4.2 -2 to 10 Mbit/s 47.6 23.1 13.2 -equal to or above 10 Mbit/s 21.0 70.3 82.6 develop and implement various policies on various subjects: for instance, net neutrality, consumer protection and submarine cable legislation, the latter two being covered by the recently approved Electronic Communications Bill.396

 Note: Data in italics are ITU estimates.
-Source: ITU (as of June 2017).
+Source: ITU (as of June 2018).